ThePhD/future_cxx/papers/source/C - Efficient Character Conversions.md

 <p><h4><b>7.S� &emsp; Text transcoding utilities &lt;stdmchar.h&gt;</b></h4></p>

 <div class="wording-numbered"><p>
-The header &lt;stdmchar.h&gt; declares four status codes, five macros, types and functions for transcoding encoded text safely and effectively.
+The header &lt;stdmchar.h&gt; declares four status codes, five macros, several types and several functions for transcoding encoded text safely and effectively.
 It is meant to supersede and obsolete text conversion utilities from Unicode utilities (7.28) and Extended multibyte and wide character utilities (7.29).
 It is meant to represent "multi character" functions.
 These functions can be used to count the number of input that form a complete sequence, count the number of output characters required for a conversion with no additional allocation, validate an input sequence, or just convert some input text.
 Particularly, it provides single unit and multi unit output functions for transcoding by working on <i>code units</i>.
 </p></div>

 <div class="wording-numbered"><p>